If you’re looking for a romantic weekend getaway, check out Walt Disney World Resort. Yes, really!

 Romantic things to do at Disney World

-A kid-free trip can be romantic in and of itself, but there are a ton of things you can do for a little extra romance aside from visiting all four theme parks at the most magical place on Earth.
+A kid-free trip can be romantic in and of itself, but there are a ton of things you can do for a little extra romance aside from visiting all four theme parks and two water parks at the most magical place on Earth.

 For a unique date night idea that will also test your team-building skills, try the Cake Decorating Experience at Amorette’s Patisserie in Disney Springs.

 The Cake Decorating Experience at Amorette’s Patisserie runs every day at 9 AM.
 It costs $199 for 2 people, not including tax, and you get to decorate a Disneyfied cake to take home with you.

 Book a private photo session